 Contact your GP straight away if you develop diarrhoea after you are discharged from hospital.
-The discharge letter to your GP should state that you had a CDI while in hospital but make sure that you mention it to your GP as well.
+The discharge letter to your GP should state that you had CDI while in hospital but make sure that you mention it to your GP as well.

 Do not take any medicines to stop the diarrhoea (such as loperamide) without discussing with your GP.
-This is because it can prevent the infection being cleared from your body.
+This is because medicines to stop diarrhoea can prevent the infection being cleared from your body.